FalkenDev/FalkenDev/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on a Project Managment

 - 🌱 I’m currently studying at **Blekinge University of Technology** in **web programming.**

 - 👯 I’m very new in web development but have the **passion** to learn new things in the field.